James231/GoogleAppScript-UsefulScripts/EmailSubscription/Readme.md

 ## Description

+This directory has 2 GAS scripts which are both HTTP enpoints:
-This has a single HTTP endpoint.
-You provide it with an email address and it adds the address to a Google Spreadsheet if it isn't already present.
+`Subscibe.js`- This is the main one.
+Give it an email address and it will add the address to a Mailing List stored on a Google Spreadsheet
+`Unsubscribe.js` - Give this an email address and will remove the address from the spreadsheet if present.

-You can use this endpoint on a website to give your users a 'subscribe to our emails' option.
+You can use the `Subscibe` endpoint on a website to give your users a 'subscribe to our mailing list' option.
+It can be called by client-side JavaScript code when the user submits their address.

+The `Unsubscribe` script could be linked to from within an email.
+It could provide the user's email to the script as a URL parameter, so when the user clicks on the link the script executes (after a GET request was sent) which removes their email from the list.

-The script also checks the email addresses match a standard email regex format.
+The scripts also checks the provided email addresses match a standard email regex format.

 ## Important Values to Change

-There is one value you need to set in the `Subscibe.js` script in this directory, which is the `SPREADSHEET_ID`.
+There is one value you need to set in both scripts, which is the `SPREADSHEET_ID`.

 This should be the id of the spreadsheet where the list will be stored.